tberg12/ocular/README.md

 * `-outputFontPath`: Path to write the learned font file to.
 Required if learnFont is set to true, otherwise ignored.

+* `-retrainLM`: Should the language model be updated during font training?
+Default: false

-* `-outputLmPath`: Path to write the learned language model file to.
-(Only relevant if learnFont is set to true.)
+* `-outputLmPath`: Path to write the retrained language model file to.
+(Only relevant if retrainLM is set to true.)
 Default: Don't write out the trained LM.

 * `-allowLanguageSwitchOnPunct`: A language model to be used to assign diacritics to the transcription output.